 Fertility expert Professor William Ledger sees many couples hoping to get pregnant.
-“Have a happy sex life,” is his top tip.
-He says that some couples with fertility problems don’t have sex often enough to give themselves the best chance of conceiving.
+“Have a happy sex life,” is his top tip for anyone trying to conceive.
+He says “what causes fertility problems” in some couples is that they don’t have sex often enough to give themselves the best chance of conceiving.

 Aside from regular sex there are a myriad of ways in which you can improve your fertility when you are trying to conceive.
 Most of them are simple habits that you can incorporate into your daily routine, small steps that add up to big results.
 In general though, a healthy lifestyle is vital; smoking and drinking alcohol can both affect sperm and egg health so consider cutting down on both.

 Dr Shahin Ghadir says “It’s very difficult for studies to assess the effects of stress on fertility, but as a physician who has been practicing fertility for many years, I have observed the impact stress can have on many different occasions.

 Whilst it is impossible to say how long it will take to conceive, most couples (about 84 out of every 100) will get pregnant within a year if they have regular sex and don’t use contraception.

 How to increase your chances of getting pregnant is a question asked very often and if you are having trouble getting pregnant it is always worth seeking medical help to look for underlying problems.

 In any case these simple tools are always going to help rather than hinder your fertility odds.